 It allows you to create your own operating rules rather than being governed by the default rules in your state’s LLC laws, which might not be to your benefit.

 Can I form an LLC in a different state than the one in which my business will operate?

 You can form an LLC in any state, regardless of whether your business will be there or if any members live there.
 But if you form an LLC out of state, you will probably still need to qualify your LLC to do business in your home state — and this means you’ll have to file additional paperwork and pay additional fees.

 Note that if you don’t register to do business in another state when required, you won’t be able to enforce contracts in that state.
 You will also need to maintain a “records office” — where you keep legal, financial, and tax records — in the state where you form your LLC.
 To avoid these hassles, most smaller LLCs that will operate in only one state form their LLC in their home state.

 Be ready for some state tax complications if you form your LLC in a state that’s different from the state where all of its members live.
 For one thing, the LLC members might have to pay personal income taxes in the other state on LLC income.
 (At best, you might get credit for those taxes in your home state and not have to pay twice.
 At worst, you might have to pay taxes you wouldn’t have had to pay at home.)

-Other state taxes vary from state to state, and might influence your choice of location for an LLC.
-An LLC — like any business — has to pay franchise taxes, sales and use taxes, other transaction and excise taxes, and employment, property, and transfer taxes.
+Other state taxes vary from state to state and might influence your choice of location for an LLC.
+An LLC — like any business — has to pay franchise taxes, sales and use taxes, other transactions and excise taxes, and employment, property, and transfer taxes.